RMIT-Hive-Rocketry/GCS/docs/pendant_emulator.md

 > - System is always powered on, but not activated
 > - Rotary is in neutral by default
 > - System select is in neutral by default
-> - Push in controller stick to engage a mode and hold deadman for that mode to engage it.
+> - Push in controller stick to select a mode and hold deadman to engage.
 This emulates the spring loaded rotary switch
->
-> The SPDT and rotaries swap to whatever you last pressed on.
-Pressing on the same option twice will not go from true to false, but will go from true to true.
-Likewise, if you click on gas option then click on ignition option, it will change from gas to ignition and not enable both.
-> The SPST will just be a basic on off toggle over multiple presses

 > [!CAUTION]
 > Start controller in `X` mode with the switch at the front.
 Under no circumstances do you change this or the connection will break and a restart is required.

+### Example Step By Step Guides For A Controller User

+All steps require system to be on.
+Toggle the ON button to turn system on.

+#### Uncontrolled Purge (Emergency)

+1. Switch off the Raspberry Pi

+#### Controlled Purge

+1. Press the gas stick
+2. Press the Logitec button in the middle
+3. Hold gas deadman to open purge gauge

+#### Fill Rocket With N2O

+1. Press the gas stick
+2. Press N2O
+3. Hold the gas deadman to fill

+#### Ignition sequence

+1. Press the ignition stick
+2. Hold the ignition deadman
+3. Hold O2 to begin ignition
+4. Hold FIRE to ignite rocket

 ![pendant_emulator_mapping](assets/pendant_emulator.png)